Founder of Phulkari

 Making Phulkari Since 1947

-Smt Janki Devi The Master Craftwoman of Phulkari in India.Know none as JankiPhulkari.com.We are none the best in this Business.We are Specialization of Customised Phulkari on all types cloth You Think We Do Policy as well as modern Phulkari.
-Phulkari Chunni,Phulkari Suits,Phulkari Salwar Kameez,Phulkari sarees,Phulkari Kurtis,Phulkari Pants,Phulkari jackets,Phulkari Home Decor.
+Me (Lalit Kumar) and my mother Smt.Janki Devi (The Master Craftwoman of Phulkari) are running this business in tripuri town Patiala,Punjab....We are now the best in this Business and we specialise in Customised Phulkari on all types clothes as well as modern Phulkari.We make Phulkari Chunnis,Phulkari Suits,Phulkari Salwar Kameez,Phulkari sarees,Phulkari Kurtis,Phulkari Pants,Phulkari jackets,Phulkari Home Decor etc.

-WHAT IS PHULKARI
+WHAT IS PHULKARI ?

 Janki Phulkari is popularly known for its Phulkaris.
 In Phulkari, the embroidery on clothes is done with floss silk.
 It is basically done in geometric patterns.
 Phulkaris and Baghs are worn by women all over Punjab during festive seasons and special ocassions.
 These were anciently embroidered by women for their own use and for the use of their family members.

 We are making phulkaris since 1947 for all the lovers of this art.

 Phulkari was anciently a domestic art which not only brightened their inner soul of its creators but also brought colour to their day-to-day life.
 In this way, it was true folk art.
 Giving Phulkaris and Baghs to brides at the time of their marriages is now a trend.

 Some believe that this art came from Central Asia along with tribes who migrated to India and settled in Punjab.
 There is also a reference of Phulkari in Vedas, Mahabharat, Guru Granth Sahib and folk songs of Punjab.
 Presently, phulkari embroidery is very popular since the 15th century.